 Want a great way to process through a lot of ground beef at once?
 How?
 You can boil ground beef!
 Here’s an easy way to deal with it all, without wrecking your plumbing!
-Be purposeful in how you prepare food for your family … and make life easier – one dish at a time.

 I already see you there – looking at me as if I”ve done lost my mind!
 Boil hamburger meat?
 What the heck would I want to do that for!